Major Events

 The winner of the 2024 McNeil Prize was Mr Craig Lockhart, Managing Director BAE Systems Australia – Maritime.

-Nominations for the 2025 ANI McNeil Prize are now open January 2025.
+Nominations for the 2025 ANI McNeil Prize have now closed.

 JOIN ANI